SKU Compass vs Stocky: The Honest Comparison for Multi-Channel Brands (2026)

 Yes → Stocky’s single-supplier-per-SKU model breaks.
 SKU Compass, Inventory Planner, or Cin7/Inflow handle multi-supplier.

-No → Stocky’s model still fits.
+No → Shopify’s native inventory likely fits.
 Move to Q3.

 Are you using Amazon AWD or planning to?